dannyvelas/Star-Command/README.md

 ssh_port        = 1234
 ssh_public_key  = "/path/to/your/public/.ssh/key"
 ssh_private_key = "/path/to/your/private/.ssh/key"
-plex_vm_ip      = "<plex-vm-ip>"
+vm_ip           = "<vm-ip>"
 ```
 - The x's in `api_token` should be replaced with the api token you received in the step before.
 - Run `terraform apply`.
-This should create an Ubuntu VM on IP that can mount to `/mnt/media` on the Proxmox host.
+This should create an Ubuntu VM that can mount to `/mnt/media` on the Proxmox host.
-- At this point, you should be able to ssh into the ubuntu VM: `ssh ubuntu@<plex-vm-ip> -i /path/to/your/private/.ssh/key`.
+- At this point, you should be able to ssh into the ubuntu VM: `ssh ubuntu@<vm-ip> -i /path/to/your/private/.ssh/key`.

-## Ansible for Plex VM
-- Update `./ansible/inventory.ini` so that the `plex` host has IP address `<plex-vm-ip>`.
-- Run `ansible-playbook -i ansible/inventory.ini ansible/setup-plex-vm.yml`
-- After this, you should be able to go to visit `http://<plex-vm-ip>:32400` and see the Plex welcome screen.